Cloudxtreme/DDPS-db2dps/docs/install.md

 ## Final note about creating ISO images

-Building the boot image for the database server takes about 30 seconds the first time mainly download time of the Ubuntu 16.04 image.
+Building the boot image for the database server takes about 30 seconds first time mainly download time of the Ubuntu 16.04 image.
 Creating the boot image after download takes just less than 10 seconds.